Dating Someone With Anxiety Disorder: How To Be There For Your Partner Through Therapy And Mental Health Support

 Takeaway

 Both dating someone with anxiety and living with an anxiety disorder can be challenging, but there are resources to help you and your partner achieve a healthy and mutually beneficial relationship.
 Anxiety does not have to dominate your life or define your relationship.
-Relationship or individual counseling can make a huge difference.
+Relationships or individual counseling can make a huge difference.

 Frequently asked questions (FAQs)